vinkrish/boston-housi/finding-donors/README.md

 from sklearn.tree import DecisionTreeClassifier from sklearn.ensemble import AdaBoostClassifier

-# TODO: Initialize the three models
+# Initialize the three models
 clf_A = GaussianNB()
 clf_B = DecisionTreeClassifier()
 clf_C = AdaBoostClassifier()

-# TODO: Calculate the number of samples for 1%, 10%, and 100% of the training data
+# Calculate the number of samples for 1%, 10%, and 100% of the training data
 # HINT: samples_100 is the entire training set i.e. len(y_train)
 # HINT: samples_10 is 10% of samples_100 (ensure to set the count of the values to be `int` and not `float`)
 # HINT: samples_1 is 1% of samples_100 (ensure to set the count of the values to be `int` and not `float`)